rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 macadamia_nut_cookie = Cookie.new("macadamia nut")
 ```

+Let's return to our bank account.
 Imagine we had these user stories:

-- As a user I would like to be able to deposit money to my bank account
+- As a customer I would like to deposit money in my account
-- As a user I would like to be able to withdraw money from my bank account
+- As a customer I would like to withdraw money from my bank account
-- As a user I would like to be able to view my balance
+- As a customer I would like to view my balance

 Let's parse these user stories for the nouns and verbs.